JustVlad01/optiroute/PWA_INSTALLATION_FEATURE.md

 ## How it Works

 ### Activation
-- Users need to click on the "Around Noon" text in the navigation bar **5 times** to trigger the installation prompt
+- Users need to click on the **"AROUND NOON."** logo on the **login page** **5 times** to trigger the installation prompt
+- The logo will show subtle hover effects (slight scale and text shadow) to indicate it's clickable
 - The click counter resets after 10 seconds of inactivity to prevent accidental triggers
 - This hidden feature prevents users from accidentally triggering installation prompts

 ### Installation Process

 #### For Modern Browsers (Chrome, Edge, Firefox)
-1. After 5 clicks, a confirmation dialog appears asking if the user wants to install the app
+1. After 5 clicks on the login logo, a confirmation dialog appears asking if the user wants to install the app
 2. If the user agrees, the browser's native PWA installation prompt is shown
 3. Users can then install the app directly to their device's home screen